 After their victory at Telamon in 225 BCE, the Romans went on the offensive.
 The consuls of 224 BCE, Quintus Fulvius Flaccus and Titus Manlius Torquatus were both given the war against the Boii as their province.
 With a large force, they invaded the territory of this tribe and managed to catch them by surprise and subjugate them for the moment.
-Their campaign ultimately faltered because of bad weather and the outbreak of disease, but the Romans would be back next year.
+Their campaign later faltered because of bad weather and the outbreak of disease, but the Romans would be back next year.

 Further campaigns: 223 BCE